 Presiding Officers’ Record

+Hearing location DEQ Headquarters Office, Tenth Floor, Conference Room EQC A

+811 SW Sixth Avenue, Portland OR 97204

+Date December 18, 2013

+Time Convened 5:30 p.m.
+Closed ? p.m.

+Presiding Officer Gregg Dahmen

-Portland (people unable to attend the Portland hearing in person were able to participate by telephone conference line set up at DEQ’s Bend and Medford offices)
+People unable to attend the Portland hearing in person were able to participate by telephone conference line set up at DEQ’s Bend and Medford offices.

 Gregg Dahmen, the presiding officer, convened the hearing at 5:30 p.m. on Dec.
 18, 2014.
 The presiding officer summarized procedures for the hearing including notification that DEQ was recording the hearing.
 The presiding officer asked people who wanted to present verbal comments to complete, sign and submit a registration form.